N1ghtF1re/e-enrollee/README.md

 Project created using Java, Gson Library, Javax Validation and some another libs

 ## Run
-To run the application, you need build it
+To run the application, you need to build it
 ```
 gradle clean build
 ```